 Researchers analyze and come to conclusions about the identity of a sample gem by comparing what they find to a database of the numerous gems GIA has examined over the years.
 They use their expertise and knowledge to look for the distinctive characteristics that reveal a gem’s identity.

-The information they gather and the instruments used to collect it can be categorized into light analysis, atomic structure analysis, chemical analysis and imaging.
+The information they gather and the instruments used to collect it can be categorized into light analysis, atomic structure analysis, chemical analysis and imaging, and additional instrumentation.

 LIGHT ANALYSISSpectroscopy analyzes the way light interacts with the gem.
 Researchers can identify a gem, and can often determine if it has been treated or is synthetic, by examining how it absorbs or transmits light.